-Though the built environment per se is not an environmental setting that features in ecosystem assessment, research by English Heritage into the role of the built environment in shaping what residents think and feel about where they live further illuminates how the ingredient of the past enhances sense of place.
-Published in Heritage Counts, an annual statement of the quality of heritage assets and of the threats facing them produced since 2002 for the Historic Environment Forum (HEF), the findings, which involved 500 adults across England living in places with differing levels of historic environment, indicate that those who live in an area with a richer historic environment are likely to have a stronger sense of place than those who inhabit a less historic environment (English Heritage, 2009: 1).6
+Though the built environment per se is not an environmental setting that features in ecosystem assessment, research conducted by English Heritage into the role of the built environment in shaping what residents think and feel about where they live further illuminates how the ingredient of the past enhances sense of place.
+Published in Heritage Counts, an annual statement of the quality of heritage assets and of the threats facing them produced since 2002 for the Historic Environment Forum (HEF), the findings, which involved 500 adults across England living in places with differing levels of historic environment, indicate that those who live in an area with a richer historic environment are likely to have a stronger sense of place than those who inhabit a less historic environment (English Heritage, 2009: 1).7

 Place is one of the key terms that CES researchers often prefer to the terminology of ecosystems and environmental settings.
 Another central term, as indicated, is landscape.
-Nature, as a term, also remains more or less unavoidable: UK NEA's 'Synthesis of the key findings' was subtitled 'Understanding nature's value to society' (UK NEA, 2011).
+Nature, as a term, also remains more or less unavoidable: UK NEA's 'Synthesis of the key findings' was subtitled 'Understanding nature's value to society' (NEA, 2011).
 National environmental management agencies such as Scottish Natural Heritage and Natural England also routinely refer to place, nature and landscape in their publications and public communications.
 These terms convey more readily the doubly-cultural nature of ecosystems and environmental settings.
 For humans have not just shaped the natural environment and left material evidence of that role.
 They have also imbued it with personal and collective meanings (Jeremy Lake/English Heritage, 2013).

-The standard designation in ES discourse and research of cultural benefits as non-use and nonmaterial reinforces, however unwittingly, the unproductive distinction between place, nature and landscape on the other hand, and, on the other, between environment and ecosystem.
-The terminology of non-use and non-material exacerbates the tendency to view 'environment' and 'ecosystem' as separate from people - an 'objective', or 'scientific' entity.
-By contrast, 'landscape' -
+The standard designation in ES discourse and research of cultural benefits as non-use and non-material reinforces, however unwittingly, this unproductive distinction between environment and ecosystem on the one hand and, on the other, between nature, place and landscape.
+It exacerbates

-6 For English Heritage's evaluation approach, see Conservation Principles: Policy and Guidance for the Sustainable Management of the Historic Environment (Swindon: English Heritage, 2009).
+For English Heritage's evaluation approach, see Conservation Principles: Policy and Guidance for the Sustainable Management of the Historic Environment (Swindon: English Heritage, 2009).
 Four categories of heritage value are recognized that align closely with the cultural services approach to ecosystems: evidential (material remains of past human activity), historical (stories about the past; illustrative and associative links between past and present people), aesthetic (sensory and intellectual stimulation) and communal/social (collective experience/memory): 7, 27-32.
-Natural England's report on Green Infrastructure: Valuation Tools Assessment (2013) recognized that the various valuation tools under assessment (which included CAVAT, i-Tree, InVEST and HEAT [Health Economic Assessment Tool]) were not applicable to certain types of cultural services, namely spiritual and religious services, sense of place and cultural heritage (38).
+Natural England's report on Green Infrastructure: Valuation Tools Assessment (2013) recognized that the various valuation tools under assessment (which include CAVAT, i-Tree, InVEST and HEAT [Health Economic Assessment Tool]) were not applicable to certain types of cultural services, namely spiritual and religious services, sense of place and cultural heritage (38).
 The relevance of the tools evaluated in the report to the assessment of cultural services was largely restricted to recreation and tourism (with occasional applicability to health and wellbeing).
 Aesthetic values are considered only with reference to visual amenity and associated property values (see pages 1, 8, 10, 13, 15, 17, 21, 23, 26, 37, 46, 49, 52, 55, 63).
 I thank Jenifer White (Senior Landscape Advisor, English Heritage) for bringing these reports to my attention.